kin14270476/higher-or-lower/documentation.md

 Explanation of the algorithms behind your program

 ##### Coding Standards
+###### Varible naming and location
+* All vaibles must have appropriate names with capital letter for the first letter.
+* Each varible must be initiated at the top of document along with importing a modula.
+###### Curly brackets
+* Curly brackets should appear the line below the if statment or the while loop.
+###### Indentation
-All vaibles must have appropriate names with capital letter for the first letter.
-Each varible must be initiated at the top of document along with importing a modula.
-After each if statement or loop has been initiated there will be an indetation to make the code easier to read and to work out if a section of code is in a loop.
-Each comment has been writen at the end of the line so that reader will know what the comment is in refernce.
-Comments will be writen for each IF stament, loop and vaible.
+* After each if statement or loop has been initiated there will be an indetation to make the code easier to read and to work out if a section of code is in a loop.
+###### Commenting
+* Each comment has been writen at the end of the line so that reader will know what the comment is in refernce.
+* Comments will be writen for each IF stament, loop and vaible.
 ### V. Research

 ### VI.
 Project Management